silverstripe-droptables/sapphire/docs/en/reference/layout.md

 Our [Howto: Extend the CMS Interface](../howto/extend-cms-interface) has a practical example on how to add a bottom panel to the CMS UI.

-### Column layout
+### Methods

-We use the `threeColumnCompressor` to lay out the main three columns of the CMS (menu, content, preview).
-The following methods are available on the `.cms-container` entwine.
+The following methods are available as an interface to underlying _threeColumnCompressor_ algorithm on the `.cms-container` entwine:

-* `getLayoutOptions`: get currently used threeColumnCompressor options.
+* _getLayoutOptions_: get currently used _threeColumnCompressor_ options.
-* `updateLayoutOptions`: change specified options and trigger the layouting:
+* _updateLayoutOptions_: change specified options and trigger the layouting:

-	:::js
-	$('.cms-container').updateLayoutOptions({contentVisible: false, previewVisible: true, menuExpanded: true});
+`$('.cms-container').updateLayoutOptions({contentVisible: false, previewVisible: true, menuExpanded: true});`

-* `splitViewMode`: enable side by side editing.
+* _splitViewMode_: enable side by side editing.
-* `contentViewMode`: only menu and content areas are shown.
+* _contentViewMode_: only menu and content areas are shown.
-* `previewMode`: only menu and preview areas are shown.
+* _previewMode_: only menu and preview areas are shown.

 ### CSS classes

-Setting `contentVisible` or `previewVisible` to `false` will add a `hidden` class to the relevant column.
+Setting _contentVisible_ or _previewVisible_ options to `false` will add a `hidden` class to the relevant column.

-Setting `menuExpanded` to `false` will add a `collapsed` class to the column.
+Setting _menuExpanded_ option to `false` will add a `collapsed` class to the column.

 ## ThreeColumnCompressor

 You might have noticed that the top-level `.cms-container` has the `data-layout-type` set to `custom`.
-We use an inhouse `threeColumnCompressor` algorithm for the layout of the menu, content and preview columns of the CMS.
+We use an inhouse _threeColumnCompressor_ algorithm for the layout of the menu, content and preview columns of the CMS.
 The annotated code for this algorithm can be found in `LeftAndMain.Layout.js`.

-Since the layout-type for the element is set to `custom` and will be ignored by the layout manager, we apply the `threeColumnCompressor` explicitly `LeftAndMain::redraw`.
+Since the layout-type for the element is set to `custom` and will be ignored by the layout manager, we apply the _threeColumnCompressor_ explicitly `LeftAndMain::redraw`.
 This way we also get a chance to provide options expected by the algorithm, that are initially taken from the `LeftAndMain::LayoutOptions` entwine variable.

+### Factory method

+Use provided factory method to generate algorithm instances.

+	:::js
+	jLayout.threeColumnCompressor(<column-spec-object>, <options-object>);

+The parameters are as follows:

+* **column-spec-object**: object providing the _menu_, _content_ and _preview_ elements (all fields mandatory)
+* **options-object**: object providing the configuration (all fields mandatory, see options below)

-### ThreeColumnCompressor options
+### Available options

- * `minMenuWidth`: expanded menu size
+* _minMenuWidth_: expanded menu size
- * `maxMenuWidth`: collapsed menu size
+* _maxMenuWidth_: collapsed menu size
- * `minContentWidth`: minimum size for the content display as long as the preview is visible
+* _minContentWidth_: minimum size for the content display as long as the preview is visible
- * `minPreviewWidth`: preview will not be displayed below this size
+* _minPreviewWidth_: preview will not be displayed below this size
- * `contentVisible`: whether the content column should be shown at all
+* _contentVisible_: whether the content column should be shown at all
- * `previewVisible`: whether the preview column should be shown at all
+* _previewVisible_: whether the preview column should be shown at all
- * `menuExpanded`: whether menu should use the maxMenuWidth or minMenuWidth
+* _menuExpanded_: whether menu should use the maxMenuWidth or minMenuWidth

 ## Related